Practitioners Certificate in Information Assurance Architecture

 - Module 5: Security across the lifecycle

-- Module 6: Preparation for the PCiIAA and CRTSA exams and mock exam
+- Module 6: Preparation for the PCiIAA exam

 How will I benefit?

-- Ability to provide consultancy and advice to explain Information Assurance and architectural problems
+- Provide consultancy and advice to explain Information Assurance and architectural problems.

 - Comprehensive course notes